marcomontalbano/wasm-vs-js-benchmark/README.md

 - WebAssembly with Rust
 - Benchmark with fancy charts
 - Web Workers to avoid a frozen main thread
-- Build and deploy with Travis CI
+- Build and deploy with GitHub Actions

 ## Rust and WebAssembly